W Wailes Wailes and Strang

 Memorial: East Grinstead, St Swithun

 Thomas Wilmshurst (1806-80) was born in Clerkenwell and owned a glassworks off the Hampstead Road in 1839 (PD), moving around 1843 to 13 Foley Place (KD/L).
 He described himself as an artist in stained glass in 1851 and 1861, when he was living in St Marylebone and Finsbury respectively.
 He worked in several contrasting idioms; one was pictorial and much at odds with the mediaeval style favoured by artists such as A W N Pugin.
 The designs of two windows for 1856 from Ely cathedral show the extent to which he relied on paintings for his designs.
-One, still in situ, is based on a work by the C16 Venetian painter Bassano, whilst the other, now in the stained glass museum there, shows the influence of Overbeck, one of the German Nazarene painters, Interestingly, in 1861 two Germans were lodging in his household and though neither had an obvious connection with stained glass, this might suggest some familiarity with the country.
+One, still in situ, is based on a work by the C16 Venetian painter Bassano, whilst the other, now in the stained glass museum there, shows the influence of Overbeck, one of the contemporary German Nazarene painters.
+Interestingly, in 1861 two Germans were lodging in his household and though neither had an obvious connection with stained glass, this might suggest some familiarity with the country.
 Another, earlier source of foreign influence was his work with de la Roche of Paris, for whom he installed a window at Necton, Norfolk in 1844.
-Given the nature of much French glass of the date, this is a likely source for the lurid colouring of much of his own work.
+Given the nature of much French glass of the date, this is a likely source for the lurid colouring often found in his own work.
 As well as the Ely window, much of his known work from the mid-1840s is in a similar vein, e g at Feering, Essex.
 Wilmshurst also used a most unusual monochrome technique which appealed in particular to evangelical clients who might still be suspicious of ostentatious religious imagery.
 In this context he worked closely with S S Teulon and his glass of 1856 at Netherfield is a good example of the technique.
 An example of a third technique, dating from around 1857 has recently come to light at the Scots Church in Hobart, Tasmania, having previously been assumed to be lost.
 This has an overall design in quarries of coloured and patterned glass into which decorative panels depicting in this case the Burning Bush have been set.
 Taken together, these three techniques, which Wilmshurst was using almost simultaneously, point to an inquiring mind.
 Too little is known about his business to know how far others contributed to his thinking.
 By 1852 (the date of glass in both names at Fersfield, Norfolk) he was in partnership with Francis Oliphant (1818-59), who had been employed by J Hardman and Co during the time that Pugin was associated with them and wrote about stained glass.
 The only documentary reference to the partnership is in 1854 (KD/L) though it is likely to have lasted at least until the following year..
 By 1857, the date of the Hobart glass, he was alone at an address in Gower Street, confirmed in KD/L for 1858 as no 58.
-However, around 1861 he closed the business and by 1871 was living at Horsham in retirement, where he died – the name is a common one in Sussex but it is not known if he had any links with the county as he was born in London.
+However, around 1861 he closed the business and by 1871 was living at Horsham in retirement, where he died.
+The name is a common one in Sussex but it is not known if he had any previous links with the county as he was born in London.

 (My thanks to Ray Brown for the information about the glass in Hobart.
 See http://stainedglassaustralia.wordpress.com/category/thomas-wilmshurst/)